-Family Left Desolate After Mother And Toddler Killed
+Family Left Desolate After Mother And Toddler Killed By Drunk Driver

 On Saturday, May 2nd, in Livermore, a 35-year old man seemingly lost control of his car, while allegedly driving under the influence of alcohol, and crashed into an apartment complex on the 900 block of Murrieta Boulevard.
 Prior to crashing into the apartment complex, the Livermore resident’s car hit and killed a 46-year-old mother and her 14-month-old toddler, Juli.